InformaticsMatters/squonk/openshift/templates/OPENSHIFT.md

 By convention we refer to the project containing the infrastructure components (PostgreSQL, RabbitMQ, Keycloak) as the `squonk-infra` project but this can be set using the $OC_INFRA_PROJECT environment variable.
 By convention we refer to the project containing the application components (portal, cellexectuor, coreservices, chemseervices-basic ...) as the `squonk` project but this can be set using the $OC_PROJECT environment variable.

+The process is broken into two key parts:
+1. Deploy the infrastructure needed by Squonk.
+This includes PostgreSQL, Keycloak and RabbitMQ.
+This might already be deployed, for instance, if runnning in an OpenRiskNet environment.
+Files for doing this are in the squonk-infra directory.
+2. Deploy the Squonk application components.
+Files for doing this are in the squonk-app directory.

 Before you run this you must create admin ($OC_ADMIN_USER) and squonk ($OC_USER) accounts and give the admin user cluster-admin role (as system:admin):